Ej-ok/Ej-ok/README.md

 <h1>Hi, I'm EJ!
-Passionate Cyber Security Analyst with a demonstrated history of working in the Information Technology and Services Industry.<br/><a href
+   Passionate Cyber Security Professional, Educator with a demonstrated history of working in the Information Technology and Services Industry.<br/><a href

 <h2>👨‍💻 Cyber Security Projects:</h2>